Ellestir/AutoREBA/Documentation/Ground_Truth.md

 Also visible here are other objects we imported such as a table and a box.
 This follows the same procedure as before with attaching markers and then importing them into Motive, this time using the Rigid Body type.

-### Word explanations:

 ## Process:

 ### 1. Planning:
 In the planning phase, after consulting with Prof. Schwind, we developed a general setting for our future story.
-We chose the supermarket as the location because it allows for the integration of multiple movement sequences.
-We quickly realized that we shouldn't create large stories, but rather work with individual movements, known as "moves."
+We chose the supermarket as the location because it allows for the integration of various movement sequences.
+We quickly realized that we shouldn't create large stories, but rather work with individual movements, that we called "moves".
 This approach has several advantages.

 • Few timestamps per move